-The UK government launched a new £10,000 loans scheme for full-time and part-time master’s courses from 2016/17 entry.
-If you are a new entrant for 2018/19, find out if you're eligible in 2017-18, and how you can take out a loan, through the information on this page.
+The UK government launched a new loans scheme for full-time and part-time master’s courses from 2016/17 entry.
+If you are a new entrant for 2018/19, find out if you are eligible and how you can take out a loan through the information on this page.

 How much is the loan?